Keito Nakamura: International career

 Nakamura has represented Japan at Under-15, Under-16 and Under-17 level playing in both the AFC Under-16 Championship in 2016, and the 2017 FIFA U-17 World Cup in which he netted 4 times in 4 games before Japan were eliminated by England at the last-16 stage.

 In March 2023, he was called up by Hajime Moriyasu for the senior national team for friendlies against Uruguay and Colombia.
 He made his debut against Uruguay on 24 March 2023, coming off the bench in the 89th minute.
 The match ended in a 1–1 draw.
 On 15 June, he came on as a substitute from the start of the second half against El Salvador and scored his first goal for the national team.
 On 12 September, he made his first start for the national team against Turkey and scored two goals.

 In January 2024, he was named for the 2023 AFC Asian Cup final squads alongside Reims teammate, Junya Itō.

+On 15 May 2026, Nakamura was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 14 June, Nakamura scored his first World Cup goal with a right-footed equalizer in the 57th minute, bringing Japan level at 1–1 with the Netherlands in an eventual 2–2 draw in Japan's World Cup opener.

+Style of play

+Nakamura is a wide player known for his pace, agility, and direct attacking style.
+Comfortable as a wing-back or winger, he is noted for his dribbling ability, chance creation, and willingness to take on defenders.